Recorder (musical instrument): Documentary evidence: treatises

 Ganassi uses three basic kinds of syllables te che, te re, and le re and also varies the vowel used with the syllable, suggesting the effect of mouth shape on the sound of the recorder.
 He gives many combinations of these syllables and vowels, and suggests the choice of the syllables according to their smoothness, te che being least smooth and le re being most so.
 He does not, however, demonstrate how the syllables should be used to music.

 Most of the treatise consists of tables of diminutions of intervals, small melodies and cadences, categorised by their meter.
 These several hundred divisions use quintuplets, septuplets, note values from whole notes to 32nd notes in modern notation, and demonstrate immense variety and complexity.

+Frontispiece to Silvestro Ganassi dal Fontego's Opera Intitulata Fontegara (1535), showing an ensemble of three recorder players and two singers.

 The frontispiece to Fontegara shows three recorder players play together with two singers.
 Like Agricola and Virdung, Ganassi takes for granted that recorders should be played in groups of four, and come in three sizes: F_{3}, C_{4} and G_{4}.
 He makes a distinction between solo playing and ensemble playing, noting that what he has said is for solo players, and that when playing with others, it is most important to match them.
 Unfortunately, Ganassi gives only a few ornamented examples with little context for their use.
 Nonetheless, Ganassi offers a tantalising glimpse at a highly developed professional culture and technique of woodwind playing that modern players can scarcely be said to have improved upon.

 Gerolamo Cardano's De Musica was written around 1546, but not published until 1663 when it was published along with other works by Cardan, who was an eminent philosopher, mathematician and physician as well as a keen amateur recorder player who learned from a professional teacher, Leo Oglonus, as a child in Milan.